skip to Main Content

 Myths that hurt marriages

-Problems within a marriage sometimes arise not out of fundamental differences between two people but because of faulty ways of thinking.
+Problems within marriages sometimes arise not out of fundamental differences between two people but because of faulty ways of thinking.
 Kansas residents might like to know about some widely believed marriage myths that can actually hurt relationships.
-These toxic views can warp one’s perception about marriage and cause issues in even healthy unions.
+These toxic views can warp one’s perception of marriage and cause issues in even healthy unions.

 A couple may think that their marriage ended because of irreconcilable personality traits that proved insurmountable.
 However, it’s a myth that personality flaws ruin marriages.
 Everyone has flaws that are difficult or practically impossible to get rid of.
 Incompatible personalities and an inability to deal with another’s flaws are likely not the issue.
 The important part is how one reacts to their spouse’s vulnerabilities and flaws.
 Instead of laughing off or not taking vulnerabilities seriously, a spouse should respect and listen when told about a partner’s weak spots.